OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Purpose

-Identify compatibility of the license of the artifact compatible to prerequisite product.
+Identify the compatibility of the license of the artifact compatible to the prerequisite product.

 | Attribute | Value |
 | --------- | ----- |